Last Updated: May 18, 2026Documentation Index

 Prerequisites

-Before getting started, make sure you have:- A SaladCloud account with an active LLM deployment
+Before getting started, make sure you have:- A SaladCloud account

 - VS Code installed on your machine